 - Our training is completely school-centred.
 We work with over forty secondary schools and sixteen primary schools in the north east and more than half of these schools support the delivery of either physical education-specific sessions, wider whole school sessions or core subject sessions.
 By the end of the year trainees will have spent time in approximately ten different schools.
-Over one hundred ex-trainees are currently employed in our partnership schools.
+Well over one hundred ex-trainees are currently employed in our partnership schools.

 - We have exceptionally strong support mechanisms.
 All trainees have a subject mentor and a professional mentor or class teacher in school plus a link tutor from the core SCITT team.
 Another member of the core SCITT team acts as the mental health and wellbeing lead.
 In addition, a large cohort of trainees means that you are never working in isolation.

 - We have recently joined forces with Vision for Education, an education recruitment specialist, who will support trainees to secure a permanent role once they have qualified.